 What happens when you first visit the CFS/ME service?

 We accept referrals from GPs and hospital specialists.
 Once we have checked the appropriate tests have been completed by your GP, you will be sent some questionnaires to fill in: these form the basis of the initial assessment.
 We send them to you so that you have a chance to think about the questions before the appointment, so hopefully the appointment is not so demanding.
 The appointment will be with one of the team- a psychologist, physiotherapist or occupational therapist who will discuss your symptoms and the impact of your symptoms on your day to day to life.
 During this appointment we may diagnose CFS/ME, but sometimes it is necessary to make a second appointment.

 Following diagnosis of CFS/ME, a management plan is agreed: often this can include a further individual appointment or attendance at one of our multi-disciplinary therapy groups.
 If a diagnosis of CFS/ME is not made then the clinician can, if appropriate, advise your GP on what other services could be available to help.

 Our Service offers a multidisciplinary approach, in line with the NICE guidelines.
 We regularly monitor newly published research into CFS/ME, but at present there are a limited number of evidence-based treatments for CFS/ME.
-A recent guide to therapies has been produced by the British Association for CFS/ME find out more www.bacme.info
+Two guides to therapies have been produced by the British Association for CFS/ME.
+There is a guide to symptom management, and also a guide offering advice for people who are severely affected by CFS/ME.
+To find out more about these guides, visit www.bacme.info